 But there are differences between the paints that you should know before choosing the right one for your needs.

-What follows are descriptions of each paint, how they are applied, and the important differences between them, and tips on choosing the one for your project.
+What follows are the descriptions of each type of paint, how they are applied, the important differences between them, and tips on choosing the one for your project.

 What is Chalk Paint?